Kxffie/snipit/README.md

 You can install SnipIt in three ways:

 1. **Website Download:**
    - Visit [SnipIt Official Website](https://google.com) and download the latest version.
+(Coming Soon)

 2. **GitHub Releases:**
    - On the right side of this GitHub repository, under "Releases," download the latest version for your OS.